Freedom of the Hills

-Sat deflated in a hospital bed, barely around from the anesthetic and I heard the words “I’m afraid, it’s bad news”.
+Sat deflated in a hospital bed, barely around from the anaesthetic and I heard the words “I’m afraid, it’s bad news”.
 I guessed the words were intended for me and what was said following was not processed.
 It could have been the drugs or it could have been my powerful mind not letting me hear.
 The next day I was more coherent.
 I had no movement in my right leg after an 8-hour reconstruction surgery, but I thought that was normal.
-I’d had an epidural on top of the anesthetic, but as my left leg came back into order, there was no change in my right leg.
+I’d had an epidural on top of the anaesthetic, but as my left leg came back into order, there was no change in my right leg.
 I couldn’t move it or feel it at all.
 Then reality hit – a major risk of the surgery was damage to the nerves.
 I carried confidence as my left leg had already had the same surgery 12 months prior – but reality told me I’d suffered damage, and a lot of it.
 It was true, I had come round from surgery but my leg hadn’t.

 I lay in hospital thinking and writing, writing and thinking for hours on end, day after day for weeks.
 On reading my words I began to see they were relatively positive.
-They screamed out my upbeat attitude and focussed on the ‘Now What Scenario’ – I instantly began researching how I can cope, what will I do; so rather than listing what I couldn’t do, I focussed on my outdoor sports.
+They screamed out my upbeat attitude and focused on the ‘Now What Scenario’ – I instantly began researching how I can cope, what will I do; so rather than listing what I couldn’t do, I focused on my outdoor sports.

 The gym is my idea of hell.
 Despite never playing truant at school I went on to become a serial avoider of physio classes!
 From a young age, largely brought up in the Lake District surrounded by mountains and water, I definitely was an outdoor sporty lass.